Nominating for council

 Candidates are encouraged to make an appointment with the city’s Returning Officer well before nominations close to discuss nominations.
 The city’s Returning Officer will be available at the City of Subiaco Administration Centre for appointments during the nomination period.

 Nominating as an Elected Member is an important decision.
-The Department of Local Government has published information to assist with this process.
+The Department of Local Government and Communities has published information to assist with this process.